nickcernis/GNU-Terry-Pratchett/readme.txt

 Note that the HTTP header is only sent if you don't use a page caching plugin.
 If you'd like to send the HTTP header and continue to use a caching plugin, you'll need to add it at the server level.
 See http://www.gnuterrypratchett.com/ for options.

+= Checking the meta tag is being added =
 You can check that the meta tag is visible by viewing your site's HTML source and searching for “GNU Terry Pratchett”.

 The <a href="https://chrome.google.com/webstore/detail/clacks-overhead-gnu-terry/lnndfmobdoobjfcalkmfojmanbeoegab">Clacks Overhead plugin</a> for Chrome and the <a href="https://addons.mozilla.org/en-US/firefox/addon/gnu_terry_pratchett/">GNU Terry Pratchett extension</a> for Firefox both light up when they detect the HTML meta tag or HTTP header.

+= Checking the email header is sent =

 To confirm that WordPress is sending email with the special header, you can: